-Mixed vegetables: A combination of peas, carrots, and corn adds color, texture, and nutrients.
+Mixed vegetables: A colorful mix like peas, carrots, and corn adds sweetness and texture.

-Eggs: Beaten eggs are scrambled into the rice for added richness and protein.
+Eggs: Scrambled into the rice for extra protein and creaminess.

 Technique Tip for This Recipe